 Whether your team is creating software documentation, technical specs sheets, training manuals, best practices, client support material, etc. they can easily add code blocks or embed snippets of GitHub Gists and Pastebin code directly into a Bit document.
 It’s a smart way to add context to the code snippets you are sharing.

-Bit allows users to manage permissions and information access that suits your organizational needs.
-It supports features like document tracking, client portals, password protection, file access restrictions, etc. that help keep your important company information safe.
+Bit allows users to manage edit permissions and information access that suits your organizational needs.
+It supports features like document tracking, client portals, data rooms, password protection, access restrictions, etc. depending on your organization’s needs.

 We recommend that developers use video recording tools like CloudApp and Loom to bring their video screen-sharing video tutorials directly into their technical documents.
 It’s a smart way to share screens and provide direction to your team, future employees, and customers you’re working with.

 Bit provides a common workplace for software developers to collaborate, document, share their knowledge, brainstorm ideas, store digital assets, and innovate together.
 The best part is that this knowledge is safely secured in your workspaces and can be shared (or kept private) with anyone in your organization or the public!